john9francis/radiation-modeling/timeSpent.md

 - [ ] Learn more about dose RATE as opposed to just dose

 - =================================================================================
 - 6/27 10:07 am gonna figure out this Qt dll error.
+UPDATE: I'm gonna try to reinstall Qt and Geant4, and if it still doesn't work, I'll post something on the forum.